How to Minimize Damage This Hurricane Season

 The peak for hurricane season occurs between August and October.
-Predictions for this year’s hurricane season hover around near-normal.
-In the Atlantic Ocean, 5 of the 13 predicted storms for 2019 will be hurricanes.
-Of these, two are expected to reach Category 3 or above.
+Predictions for this year’s hurricane season are considered above-normal.
+In the Atlantic Ocean, there are between six and ten predicted storms for 2022 that will become hurricanes.
+Of these storms, between three and six are expected to reach Category 3 or above.

-Clearly, Floridians and others along the coast have ample work to do to prepare for this year’s and future seasons’ hurricanes.
+Clearly, those who live along the coast have ample work to do to prepare for this year’s and future seasons’ hurricanes.
 Assembling protections in a jiffy is unlikely to give homeowners full defense against hurricanes.
-Rather, prepare well in advance with the following tips and minimize damage:
+Rather, prepare well in advance with the following tips to minimize damage:

 Removable storm panel hurricane shutters cost $7 to $8 per square foot and require only 15 minutes of storm-preparation time.
 A single person can make their home storm-ready in an hour with colonial hurricane shutters.
 Easy-to-use roll-down hurricane shutters, while the most expensive, are equally effective.

-Many Floridians increasingly opt for hurricane glass instead of hurricane shutters.
+Many in hurricane prone areas increasingly opt for hurricane glass instead of hurricane shutters.
 While pricey, at $35 to $50 per square foot, hurricane glass requires zero preparation time.
 The durable glass is akin to the glass of a car windshield, with a layer of thick plastic in between two layers of glass.

-Trees add natural beauty.
+Trees add natural beauty to a property.
 When a tree branch pummels through the window during high winds, however, nature fails to be pleasing.
 Prevent weak tree branches from becoming projectiles during a hurricane by regularly trimming surrounding trees.
 Storm damage is also reduced by pruning diseased and damaged trees.

-Learn to recognize trees that can become issues during a hurricane.
+Learn to recognize trees that can become an issue during a hurricane.
 Trees that lean to one side, those with branches that hang near power lines or the roof, and trees with cracks along the trunks are perilous.
 When spotting a problem tree, schedule a pruning as soon as possible.

 Maintain the roof and help it remain stable during the high winds or heavy downpours of a hurricane.
 Any signs of wear and tear should be promptly addressed.
 The roof sheathing should be inspected to ensure it remains well-connected.
 Re-adhere any shingles with roof cement.